Compassion vs Pity Explained by a Buddhist Teacher

 We must be ever-so mindful of the intentions and motivations behind our actions for others.
-As such, we must be vigilant when we are on the cushion of the potential dark side of meditation: indifference, detachment, pity, routine, self-cherishing, coldness, and pride; these create a type of blind hardness and can be a challenge to both novice and experienced meditators and dharma practitioners alike.
+As such, when we are on the cushion we must be vigilant of the potential dark side of meditation: indifference, detachment, pity, routine, self-cherishing, coldness, and pride; these create a type of blind hardness and can be a challenge to both novice and experienced meditators and compassionate dharma practitioners alike.
 This is where having a skilled meditation trainer and dharma coach to personally help you stay the course becomes important.

 I hope this was helpful to you.

 Buddhist Ācariya and Anagārika